ACloudGuru-Resources/az-500/aks-security/README.md

 * At Azure AD, App Registrations, create a new application, e.g.
 * Record the Application (Client) ID
 * Create and record a Client Secret
-* At Subscriptions, Role Assignments, assign the Built-in ACRPull role to the service principal
+* At Subscriptions, Role Assignments, assign the built-in ACRPull role to the service principal
 * Note - in a real production deployment, the scope should be limited to the specific Azure Container Registry

 ### Create AKS cluster